×

 All about Troctolite and Anorthosite Properties

 Know all about Troctolite and Anorthosite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Troctolite and Anorthosite belong to Igneous Rocks.Texture of Troctolite is Phaneritic whereas that of Anorthosite is Foliated, Glassy.
 Troctolite appears Veined and Shiny and Anorthosite appears Layered, Banded, Veined and Shiny.
-The luster of Troctolite is not available while that of Anorthosite is pearly to subvitreous.
+The luster of Troctolite is while that of Anorthosite is pearly to subvitreous.
 Troctolite is available in dark grey to black colors whereas Anorthosite is available in black, bluish - grey, brown, green, grey, light greenish grey, pink, white colors.
 The commercial uses of Troctolite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Anorthosite are creating artwork, curling.